alvJim/University_projects/Aerodynamics_02/README.md

 # Aerodynamics 02

-In this paper an aerodynamic study of the CRM in transonic flow will be carried out.
+In this project an aerodynamic study of the CRM in transonic flow will be carried out.
 For this purpose, a brief development of the numerical methods used and an unstructured mesh for the model to be studied, both in 2D and 3D, will be carried out.